 - Language problems, such as struggling to get words out or understand spoken words

 - Memory loss

 Dementia, unfortunately, cannot be cured.
-But there are treatments that help people manage dementia and optimize quality of life.
-These include:
+But there are treatments that help people manage dementia symptoms and optimize their quality of life:

 - Medications that ease mood, behavior and sleep challenges